-3.1 Coda Analysis
+3.2.3 Coda Analysis

-Sperm whale codas were identified through both aural and visual review of sperm whale acoustic detections using Adobe-Audition and XBAT software.
-Coda types were identified and categorized based on classifications commonly used in peer-reviewed literature.
-Coda types were assigned to an event based on most frequently occurring type of coda during that event period.
+Sperm whale codas were detected using both aural and visual reviews of the sperm whale acoustic encounters using Adobe-Audition and XBAT software.
+Once detected, codas were clipped from original .wav files and saved for a more detailed review by a data analyst.
+Coda types were categorized based on descriptions from peer-reviewed literature (Weilgart and Whitehead 1997; Rendell and Whitehead 2003a).
+Vocal clan repertoires (indicating a vocal clan type) were then determined for each acoustic encounter based on the most frequently occurring type of coda.